-At the same time, the beauty and seemingly endless possibilities brought on by the web, paired with growing concerns over the social and environmental impact of material production, consumption, and accumulation (think printed matter, plastic ephemera, fast fashion) have perhaps overshadowed the environmental cost of digital and virtual services.
+At the same time, the beauty and seemingly endless possibilities brought on by the web, paired with growing concerns over the social and environmental impact of material production, consumption, and accumulation (think printed matter and fast fashion) have perhaps overshadowed the environmental cost of digital and virtual services.
 Recent estimates show that digital technologies account for between 5 to 9% of global electricity consumption, a clear indication that the internet is far from being the insubstantial and ethereal space it is often imagined to be.

 But how exactly does this relate back to our creative routines and processes?
 And how can digital publishing, along with other branches of the creative industry be rendered more sustainable?
 In the attempt to address these questions, broaden our views, and challenge our own creative practices—an interest we share with our design team at MoreSleep—we discovered a number of eye-opening projects spanning web design, digital design, publishing, and digital communication.
 We spoke to four of them about their insights and learnings.